rishabhjoshi/rishabhjoshi.github.io.old/projects.md

 ---

-### **BITS LifeGuard | Mentor: Dr. Rahul Banerjee (HOD CS Department)**
+### **BITS LifeGuard | Mentor: [Dr. Rahul Banerjee](http://www.bits-pilani.ac.in/pilani/rahulbanerjee/profile) (HOD CS Department)**

 *October 2015 - present*

-In LifeGuard we are developing a fault-tolerant, cost-effective smart driver safety jacket with real time monitoring of vital signs, to prevent road accidents and taking emergency action in the unlikely case an accident occurs.
+In [LifeGuard](http://www.bits-pilani.ac.in/pilani/ProjectBITSLifeGuard/Home) we are developing a fault-tolerant, cost-effective smart driver safety jacket with real time monitoring of vital signs, to prevent road accidents and taking emergency action in the unlikely case an accident occurs.

-I have worked on authentication schemes of wireless sensor nodes and a compute node which are communication via bluetooth.
+I have worked on authentication schemes of wireless sensor nodes and a compute node which communicate via bluetooth.
 The sensor nodes have pretty low computing capabilities.
-I was also involved in creating some automation scripts in python language for creating connections and transmitting data between the sensors.
+I was also involved in creating automation scripts in python language for creating connections and transmitting data between the sensors.